Clean Code

 print(f"Telemetry data: {telemetry_data}")

-The ‘messy’ code example above is difficult to comprehend, because the code constantly jumps between different levels of abstractions: performing low-level calibration and stabilization steps,fetching parameters, throwing exceptions, etc.
+The “messy” code example above is difficult to comprehend because the code constantly jumps between different levels of abstractions: performing low-level calibration and stabilization steps, fetching parameters, throwing exceptions, etc. This goes against the so-called Single Responsibility Principle - which is a well-known rule in object-oriented programming and software engineering - stating that a class or a function should only do one thing.

-Instead, ‘clean’ code should follow the Stepdown Rule: the code should read like a top-down narrative - so we can read the program like a narrative, descending one level of abstraction as we read down the list of functions.
+This is easy to achieve if “clean” functions should also follow our earlier “newspaper article” paradigm: the code should read like a top-down story - so we can read the program like a narrative, descending one level of abstraction as we read down the list of functions.
 This is what makes the refactored example so much easier to understand.

 Use descriptive names